 Of course, I love treating myself to a fancy macaron or chocolate croissant because, let’s be honest, I might be a baker but those are high-maintenance recipes that aren’t coming out of my kitchen on the regular.

 Recently, I spotted brown butter rice krispie treats at a local bakery.
-They were super thick and gooey and just eyeing them in the bakery case had me craving marshmallow treats for days afterwards.
+They were super thick and gooey and just eyeing them in the bakery case had me craving rice krispie treats for days afterwards.

-BROWN BUTTER RICE KRISPIE TREATS
+BAKERY-WORTHY BROWN BUTTER RICE KRISPIE TREATS

-Just like the ones I saw at the bakery, these Brown Butter Rice Krispie Treats are like the marshmallow treats we all grew up with, taken to a whole new, more sophisticated level.
+Just like the ones I saw at the bakery, these brown butter rice krispie treats are like the cereal treats we all grew up with, taken to a whole new, more sophisticated level.

 Yes, that’s right.
 Why stop with brown butter when you can combine brown butter with maple?

 I also put them in a 9×9-inch pan so they’re twice as thick – just like you’d get them at a bakery.

 Brown butter is what you get when you brown the milk solids in butter.
 The solids fall to the bottom of the pan and the butter gives off a delightfully nutty aroma and flavor.